Hey What's That Frequently Asked Questions

 Our Planisphere enhances the night sky feature of Google Earth by providing overlays of your horizon, an azimuth/altitude grid, and the positions of the Sun, Moon and planets.
 (FAQ)

-And the Cosmic Visibility page does the same inside your web browser, and gives you new insight into the Moon's phases and the Earth's seasons and what you can see on Mars.
+And the Cosmic Visibility page does the same inside your web browser, giving you new insight into the Moon's phases and the Earth's seasons and what you can see on Mars.
 (FAQ)

 Why isn't it working with my browser?

-We develop and debug this site with Firefox 2.0, so the layout might be incorrect and some features may not work if you're using a different browser.
-For example, the visibility cloak and contours don't seem to work under Internet Explorer 6, though they do under IE7.
+We develop and debug this site with Firefox, so the layout might be incorrect and some features may not work if you're using a different browser.

 How do I get more information?

-In addition to the general FAQ you're reading right now, we've got a technical FAQ, mapplet FAQ, planisphere FAQ and cosmic visibility FAQ.
+In addition to the general FAQ you're reading right now, we've got a technical FAQ and a planisphere FAQ.
 See what other people are saying on our reviews page.
 We gave a Google Tech Talk Hey, What's That?
 A Map Hack.
-Sign up for our occasional email announcements.
+Sign up for our occasional email announcements or follow @heywhatsthat on Twitter.
 And please contact us at

 How do I choose a panorama to view?